appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-23-workflow-showing-product upload with stock sync.md

 •	Use Case Name - Workflow creation with product upload and stock sync
 •	Brief Description – This workflow enables the user to add/upload product in ecommerce (Shopify) and stock update in ERP ( SAP
     B1) and do the execution and data sync between two apps.
+This is a post task scenario workflow

 •	Actor – Implementers, Developers, Partners
 •	Preconditions – Connection Creation & Touchpoint creation should be done.